AbstractFuture/100DaysOfCloudPart2/Journey/060/Readme.md

 - what are the differences between cloudtrail and cloudwatch?
 - what is iis?

-## Use Case

-- 🖼️ (Show-Me) Create an graphic or diagram that illustrate the use-case of how this knowledge could be applied to real-world project
-- ✍️ (Show-Me) Explain in one or two sentences the use case

 ## Next Steps

 1) Land a cloud role (top tier priority)